Spencer Torkelson Player Props: Tigers vs. Brewers

 Spencer Torkelson At The Plate

-- Torkelson has four doubles, two home runs and six walks while hitting .216.
+- Torkelson is batting .218 with four doubles, two home runs and six walks.

-- Torkelson has picked up a hit in 55.0% of his 20 games this year, with at least two hits in 20.0% of those games.

-- He has gone deep in two of 20 games played this year, and in 2.4% of his plate appearances.
+- In 21 games played this season, he has homered in two of them.

-- Torkelson has driven in a run in eight games this year (40.0%), including one multiple-RBI game.
+- In eight games this year, Torkelson has picked up an RBI, with more than one RBI once.

-- He has scored at least one run seven times this year (35.0%), including one multi-run game.
+- He has scored at least one run seven times this season (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.